agustinamaccio/CS539-Final-Project/Website/ReadMe.txt

 Readme
 CS539 Machine Learning Project Website Fall 2022 (By Gabrielle Cabebe, Agustina Maccio, Tess Royds, Adityavikram Gurao, Uday Kumbhar)
-You can lookup the website :
+You can check the website :
 http://ady24kxy10.pythonanywhere.com/

 This is our project website for Machine Learning CS539 (Fall 2022).
 In this project,